 Tour Belize’s Rainforest

 Discover the magic of the rainforest from the rustic luxury offered by your eco-lodge, set within a 100-acre rainforest preserve.
 Walk under a canopy of towering kapok trees and lush tropical understory plants.
 On the forest floor, parades of industrious leaf-cutter ants march along carrying their green burden.
 Discover a subterranean limestone cave system with flowing rivers, cascading waterfalls, Mayan artifacts, and sparkling stalagmites and stalactites.
-Above ground, swim in crystalline pools and soar over forest and stream on an exhilarating zip-line course.
+Above ground, swim in crystalline pools shaded by lush vegetation of every hue.

 A Symphony of Sound and Color